refmaven/design-by-code/README.md

-This is how you can make a non-AI generative graphic design system, just like what i'm doing.
+This is how you can make a non-AI generative graphic design system, just like what I'm doing.

-It's still far from done, I haven't even finished coding the basic stuff for the system.
+It's still far from done, I haven't even finished coding the basic stuff for the system yet.